Early Pregnancy Fetal Heart Beat – Now you see it, now you don’t

 Images and text Genevieve Carbonatto

 PV bleeding in early pregnancy is common.
 This is probably one of our most common presentations to the emergency department.
-Transabdominal ultrasound is less sensitive in the first trimester pregnancy as transvaginal ultrasound.
+Transabdominal ultrasound is less sensitive in the first trimester pregnancy than transvaginal ultrasound.
 Seeing a fetal heart beat confirms fetal viability.
+It is important to record this using M mode.

 The following 3 ultrasound cases will focus on this.